Category

 Scenario information

-Leaders should prepare detailed scenario information ahead of time with position-specific waypoints to guide everyone through what they are supposed to do during the emergency.
+Leaders should prepare detailed scenario information with position-specific waypoints ahead of time to guide everyone through their responsibilities during the emergency.
 Make sure your team has access to this packet ahead of time.
-Consider leveraging a modern emergency communication solution with event pages to simulate a communication exercise during the tabletop.

 Communicate with employees during emergencies